-8.51.
+8.52.
 The impact of the development upon libraries has been assessed by Leicestershire County Council.
 A contribution request has been made from Leicestershire County Council Library Services for £450 for use of provision and enhancement of library facilities at Hinckley Library on Lancaster Road, and to provide additional lending stock plus audio visual and reference materials to mitigate the impact of the increase in additional users of the library on the local library service arising from the development.
 The formula is based on £15.09 per 1 bed property, £30.18 per 2+ bedroomed properties.
 It is considered that the library request has not demonstrated whether the contribution is necessary and how increasing lending stock would mitigate the impact of the development on the library facility.
+Furthermore the existing building currently resides on site and provides a greater capacity than the replacement scheme and would therefore result in a net loss of population.
+It is therefore not considered that the contribution is necessary, fairly and reasonably related in scale and kind to the development proposed and this development would not result in any additional impact.
 Therefore, this request will not be required of the development.